Nextome/nextome.github.io/docs/Standard operating procedures/installation-guide-for-smartphone-based-localization.md

 <p style="text-align: center;"><img src="/assets/Installation guide for smartphone based localization/4.jpeg" width="35%"><figcaption style="text-align: center;"> <font size="2"> Figure 4: Map on which the Beacons will be registered.</font></figcaption></p>

 - The scanner will detect the Beacons that are close to it.
 All the detected Beacons will appear in form of a list.
-Keeping the Beacons as close as possible to the smartphone (see following figure) while it is in “reception” mode will make the scanner able to detect the Beacons with lower Received Signal Strength Indicator (RSSI) values.
+Keeping the Beacons as close as possible to the smartphone (see following figure) while it is in “reception” mode will make the scanner able to detect the Beacons with higher Received Signal Strength Indicator (RSSI) values.
 The higher the RSSI value, the closer the Beacon.

 <p style="text-align: center;"><img src="/assets/Installation guide for smartphone based localization/5.jpeg" width="35%"><figcaption style="text-align: center;"> <font size="2"> Figure 5: Selecting the right Beacon from the list.</font></figcaption></p>